 There are a wide range of accommodation options to suit every visitor, and we recommend you spend more than a couple of days here to experience everything this extraordinary place has to offer.
 The incredible views from the top of Takaka Hill are enough in themselves to justify the journey over from Nelson City, but they are only the tip of the iceberg (or the ‘marble mountain’, so to speak).
 With Ngarua Caves at the summit, and the Riwaka Resurgence at the base, the hill is just a preview of everything still to come.

-From the internationally-famous live music venue The Mussel Inn, to the 35km long Farewell Spit, the limestone crag climbing at Paynes Ford and the popular string of beaches stretching from Wainui Bay to Whanganui Inlet, Golden Bay really does have it all.
-Labyrinth Rocks park in the Grove Scenic Reserve is yet another hidden gem that is well worth exploring, especially if you’re visiting as a family, and early birds (excuse the pun) can head to Tata Beach before sunrise to watch hundreds of spotted shags flying in from their roosts around the Tata Islands as part of their morning ritual.
+From the internationally-famous live music venue The Mussel Inn, to the culturally significant Te Waikoropupū Springs, the limestone crag climbing at Paynes Ford and the popular string of beaches stretching from Wainui Bay to Whanganui Inlet, Golden Bay really does have it all.
+The historic little town of Collingwood is the access point for a range of spectacular natural attractions, including Wharariki Beach, the 35km long Farewell Spit, Cape Farewell and the Aorere Valley.
+What's more, Labyrinth Rocks park in the Grove Scenic Reserve is yet another hidden gem that is well worth exploring, especially if you’re visiting as a family, whilst early birds (excuse the pun) can head to Tata Beach before sunrise to watch hundreds of spotted shags flying in from their roosts around the Tata Islands as part of their morning ritual.